vavrek/oa-arch/README.md

 ## Description
 Open Assistant is an open source voice assistant able to complete operating system tasks using spoken commands.

-Written in Python, Open Assistant uses a number of shell scripts, and is able to function offline.
+Written in Python, Open Assistant also uses a number of bash shell scripts, and is able to function offline.

 Internet access is only needed to update the language model when the commands file is changed or for downloading information, such as news or weather.